flashxio/FlashX-doc/pages/FlashGraph-user-guide.md

 It takes two steps to read adjacency lists from SSDs: a vertex issues read requests; the user-defined computation vertex gets notified through its `run_on_vertex()`.
 A vertex can read entire adjacency lists with `compute_vertex::request_vertices()`.
 A directed vertex can read partial adjacency lists with `compute_directed_vertex::request_partial_vertices()`.
 In a partial request, a directed vertex can request an in-edge list or an out-edge list or both.

 ### Data iterators
-FlashGraph defines very useful iterators for neighbor lists and edge attributes (for graphs that contain them).
+FlashGraph defines iterators for neighbor lists and edge attributes (for graphs that contain them).
 FlashGraph implements both sequential (Java-style) iterators and traditional STL-style iterators.
 Java-style iterators will improve performance in sequential access tasks and can be parameterized with a `start` and `end` positions for partial edge list numeration.
 For both examples assume the vertex has requested it's edge list in the `run(vertex_program &prog)` method.

 #### Java-style iterators